 But police at the time failed to come up with answers and eventually closed the case—though it would not remain closed.

-In 1923, the farm was demolished, and the family lays buried—without their heads—in a plot in Waidhofen; the skulls were lost during WWII and never returned.
-Initial evidence gathered at the crime scene is either also lost or too ancient to give up any secrets, though in 2007 the Fürstenfeldbruck Police Academy took the Hinterkaifeck Murders on as a cold case.
+In 1923, the farm was demolished, and the family lays buried—without their heads—in a plot in Waidhofen.
+The skulls were lost during World War II.
+Initial evidence gathered at the crime scene is either lost or too old and degraded to give up any secrets, though in 2007 the Fürstenfeldbruck Police Academy took the Hinterkaifeck Murders on as a cold case.
 Because of the relatively basic forensic techniques employed during the original investigation, as well as missing evidence and the later deaths of some suspects, they were unable to conclusively identify the murderer—though they did all agree on a theory.

 Out of respect for surviving family members of people related to the crime, however, that theory remains a secret.
 At this point, it seems unlikely the public will ever know who committed the murders, or why.
 Whatever secrets the Gruber family kept in life and death, they now slumber alongside them in the grave.